danielkunin/Deeplearning-Visualizations/article/optimization.md

 # Banner

-title: Optimizing neural networks
+title: Parameter optimization in neural networks

-abstract: Training a machine learning model is a matter of closing the gap between the model's predictions and reality.
+abstract: Training a machine learning model is a matter of closing the gap between the model's predictions and the observed training data labels.
 But optimizing the model isn't so straightforward.
-Through interactive visualizations, we'll help you develop your intuition for setting up and solving the optimization problem.
+Through interactive visualizations, we'll help you develop your intuition for setting up and solving this optimization problem.

 table-of-content:
 - index: I